Skip to main content

 • Not gated by the webrtc feature flag — async flows run regardless of WebRTC.

-If you were looking for "the platform calling my system when a call ends", that's not a current v0.9.11 capability — TelWeb is the canonical surface for conversation history today.
-Watch Release notes for outbound events.
+If you were looking for "the platform calling my system when a call ends", use TelWeb conversation history today.
+This endpoint is specifically for async providers and managed integrations returning work back into an active conversation.

 When you'll use this endpoint